web3goals/challenges-prototype/README.md

 ## 🪄 How it works

 1. Community leader creates a challenge, sets a prize pool and deadline.
-    - *For example, a community of developers can create a challenge #30DaysOfCode.*
+   - _For example, a community of developers can create a challenge #30DaysOfCode._
 2. Community leader shares the link to the challenge with other community members.
 3. Members join the challenge.
-    - *If this is a challenge #30DaysOfCode, then each participant must define their own twitter username.*
+   - _If this is a challenge #30DaysOfCode, then each participant must define their own twitter handle._
 4. Before the deadline, each participant must verify his result.
-    - *For the challenge #30DaysOfCode verification will be done with oracle, which checks user tweets using Twitter API.*
+   - _For the challenge #30DaysOfCode verification will be done with oracle, which checks user tweets using Twitter API._
 5. After the deadline, the community finalizes the challenge.
 Each participant with verified result will receive a part of the prize pool.

 ## 💡 Features for future versions

 1. A participant must have a community token.
 2. Add more types of challenges.